awesome-pro/neon-website/content/docs/guides/sqlalchemy.md

 ---
 title: Connect an SQLAlchemy application to Neon
-subtitle: Set up a Neon project in seconds and connect from an SQLAlchemy application
+subtitle: Set up a Unique project in seconds and connect from an SQLAlchemy application
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/sqlalchemy